winterland1989/Action.js/README.md

     + Add a script tag and use `window.Action`.

 + Highlights:
-    + [Fast](https://github.com/winterland1989/Action.js/wiki/Benchmark) and small(5.3k/minified 1.9k/gzipped)
+    + [Blazing fast](https://github.com/winterland1989/Action.js/wiki/Benchmark) and extremly small(5.8k/minified 2.0k/gzipped)
-    + Full feature APIs like `retry`, `parallel`, `race`, `sequence` and more, also have `co` to work with generator functions.
+    + Full feature APIs like `retry`, `parallel`, `race`, `sequence` and more.
     + [Cancellable](https://github.com/winterland1989/Action.js/wiki/Return-value-of-go) and [retriable](https://github.com/winterland1989/Action.js/wiki/Difference-from-Promise) semantics.
+    + `Action.co` to work with generator functions.
+    + [Signal and pump](https://github.com/winterland1989/Action.js/wiki/Signal-And-Pump) provides easy and composable async UI management(form validation...).
     + Bundled with `ajax`, `jsonp` for front-end usage.
-    + [Action.signal](https://github.com/winterland1989/Action.js/wiki/Action.signal) provides easy and composable async UI management.

 What is `Action`
 ----------------

-Interested? `Action` is a fast and clean alternative to `Promise` or `Observable`，Its core is an extremly simple javascript class:
+Interested? `Action` is a fast and clean alternative to both `Promise` and `Observable`，Its core is an extremly simple javascript class:

 ```js
 var Action = function(go) {